Using special purpose credit programs to serve unmet credit needs

 Far too many minority households and businesses continue to lack fair and equitable access to credit.
-This critical unmet need, coupled with historic and ongoing discrimination such as redlining, has exacerbated our racial wealth divide and continues to leave many communities shut out from and underserved by lenders.
+This critical unmet need, coupled with historic and ongoing discrimination such as redlining, has exacerbated the racial wealth divide and continues to leave many communities shut out from and underserved by lenders.

 Responding to the credit needs of individuals and communities